COVID-19: Food Safety Operations Toolkit

 Guidance for Responding to Possible and Confirmed COVID-19 Ill Food Workers

 With COVID-19 impacting how we conduct normal operations, DHEC’s Food Team has been working to develop innovative ways to continue to serve our community, while still ensuring public health protection.
 DHEC's restaurant inspection team has developed and implemented a method for preoperational inspections to be conducted virtually for new restaurants looking to open.
 This compliance assistance tool is allowing new businesses to open while we practice proper social distancing.
-Beginning April 14, 2020, our food teams around the state will be reaching out to facilities to schedule a food safety check.

 Other steps you can take to help South Carolinians stay healthy include: